Hualizhouster/hualizhouster.github.io/_posts/2019-04-09-Datasourceconnection01.md

 In the Python world, it provides several approaches for connecting data sources, like **.xlsx**, **.csv**, **txt**, or **database** for data retrieving services.
 Today we will show some regular connecting methods with scripts.

-- MS SQL Server for Retrieving Data
+- MS SQL Server for Retrieving Data To List

 Based on research, **Pymssql and Pyhon ODBC** are the basic solutions for connecting to MS SQL Server database.
 Here we will skip the library and the driver installations, including how to set up your Python environment in VScode, what you can find from Microsoft Offical website.